Historia Regum Britanniae: Medieval influence

+The prophecies of Merlin in particular were often drawn upon in later periods, for instance by both sides in the issue of English influence over Scotland under Edward I and his successors.

 The Historia was quickly translated into Norman verse by Wace (the Roman de Brut) in 1155.
 Wace's version was in turn translated into Middle English verse by Layamon (the Brut) in the early 13th century.
 In the second quarter of the 13th century, a version in Latin verse, the Gesta Regum Britanniae, was produced by William of Rennes.
 Material from Geoffrey was incorporated into a large variety of Anglo-Norman and Middle English prose compilations of historical material from the 13th century onward.

 Geoffrey was translated into a number of different Welsh prose versions by the end of the 13th century, collectively known as Brut y Brenhinedd.
 One variant of the Brut y Brenhinedd, the so-called Brut Tysilio, was proposed in 1917 by the archaeologist William Flinders Petrie to be the ancient British book that Geoffrey translated, although the Brut itself claims to have been translated from Latin by Walter of Oxford, based on his own earlier translation from Welsh to Latin.
 Geoffrey's work is greatly important because it brought the Welsh culture into British society and made it acceptable.
 It is also the first record we have of the great figure King Lear, and the beginning of the mythical King Arthur figure.

 For centuries, the Historia was accepted at face value, and much of its material was incorporated into Holinshed's 16th-century Chronicles.
 Modern historians have regarded the Historia as a work of fiction with some factual information contained within.
 John Morris in The Age of Arthur calls it a "deliberate spoof", although this is based on misidentifying Walter, archdeacon of Oxford, as Walter Map, a satirical writer who lived a century later.

 It continues to have an influence on popular culture.
 For example, Mary Stewart's Merlin Trilogy and the TV miniseries Merlin both contain large elements taken from the Historia.

 Manuscript tradition and textual history

 Two hundred and fifteen medieval manuscripts of the Historia survive, dozens of them copied before the end of the 12th century.
 Even among the earliest manuscripts a large number of textual variants, such as the so-called "First Variant", can be discerned.
 These are reflected in the three possible prefaces to the work and in the presence or absence of certain episodes and phrases.
 Certain variants may be due to "authorial" additions to different early copies, but most probably reflect early attempts to alter, add to or edit the text.
-Unfortunately, the task of disentangling these variants and establishing Geoffrey's original text is long and complex, and the extent of the difficulties surrounding the text has been established only recently.
+The task of disentangling these variants and establishing Geoffrey's original text is long and complex, and the extent of the difficulties surrounding the text has been established only recently.